Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 Alright folks.
 Settle in.
 This is going to be a long, but hopefully, fun ride.

 I'm going to deploy a distributed application with [Kubernetes](https://kubernetes.io/).
-I was trying to create an application which I thought resembles a real world app as close as possible.
+I was trying to write an app which I thought is as close to real-world as possible.
 But obviously I cut some corners because of time and energy constraints.

 My focus will be on Kubernetes and deployment.